William Kentridge’s ‘Triumphs and Laments’ on the banks of the Tiber in Rome

 Between two bridges across the Tiber (the Ponte Sisto – a 15th century pedestrian bridge) and the Ponte Mazzini (built in 1908) is a relatively straight half-kilometre stretch of the river bounded by a 13 metre high travertine embankment.
 It is here that Kentridge’s procession of more than 80 figures, each over 10 metres high has been ‘reverse graffiti-ed’ on the massive western river wall.

-Starting with sketches, then charcoal drawings, then ink drawings and small experimental stencils and finally the massive 10 meter-high stencils, Kentridge set his team to work on placing the stencils against the dark polluted limestone walls of the Tiber.
-The accretions of grime and ‘traditional’ graffiti were washed away or erased through cleaning, so allowing the silhouetted procession of Kentridge’s iconic figures to emerge – the dark areas of the figures defined by the dirt that remained and the light areas by the parts that had been cleaned.
+Starting with sketches, then moving on to charcoal drawings, then to ink drawings and small experimental stencils and finally to the massive 10 meter-high stencils, Kentridge was then ready to set his team to work on placing the stencils against the dark polluted limestone walls of the Tiber.
+The accretions of grime and ‘traditional’ graffiti were washed away or erased through cleaning, (with massive high-pressure hoses) so allowing the silhouetted procession of Kentridge’s iconic figures to emerge – the dark areas of the figures defined by the dirt that remained and the light areas by the parts that had been cleaned.
 ‘In a few years, the images will fade, so that a new history can be drawn again.
 It will be sad, but poignant, to watch it dissolve over time.’
 (ArtForum.com 21/04/2016) Part of its meaning and significance lies in its ephemeral nature which is so counter to the permanent materials traditionally used for long-lasting historical monuments.